 Doodle Adventures: The Search for Slimy Space Slugs! by Mike Lowery

-This book not only hooks the reader with its space-adventure plot and hilarious narrator Carl invites YOU to find the missing priceless artifact requiring bravery, heroism, and drawing.
+This book not only hooks the reader with its space-adventure plot but the hilarious narrator Carl also invites YOU to find the missing priceless artifact requiring bravery, heroism, and drawing.
 Yes, drawing.
 Along the journey to retrieve the artifact from Captain Sleezoog (he’s a slug,) you must do your part.
 So you’ll make sure (by drawing) that you’ve got a spacesuit, you’ve packed everything you need to bring, the rocket design is perfect plus has some silly (bandages!?) extras, and lots more as the adventure ensues.
 It may sound contrived but it’s a fun, engaging adventure that any kid, artist or not, will love.
 And there is MORE in the series!
-Also read: The Pursuit of the Pesky Pizza Pirate!
+Also read The Pursuit of the Pesky Pizza Pirate!

 Dory and the Real True Friend by Abby Hanlon